Wombatlord/the-hex-files-declassified/content/Rules/Backgrounds.md

 **Equipment:**
 - A belt pouch containing 15 gp

->[!tip]+ **Feature:** Magetech Expertise
+>[!tip]+ **Feature:** Arcanotech Expertise
 >
 >There's always a paper trail, and you're determined to follow it.
-You are more familiar than most with magetech, particularly the arcane networks and systems intended to keep information hidden.
+You are more familiar than most with arcanotech, particularly the arcane networks and systems intended to keep information hidden.
 >
 >You always know where to look and someone to ask for information through ARCANET.
-You have an easier time retrieving secure information from magetech systems.
+You have an easier time retrieving secure information from arcanotech systems.

 ---
 # The Activist